 The 1939-45 world war had a number of impacts on the park, starting in September 1939.
 These are described on a separate page.
 During the war, in October 1942 it was agreed that bees be kept in the park on the land previously used as a putting green.
 The bees were still present in October 1946 when the Parks Committee agreed to the purchase 15 lbs of sugar for each hive, as recommended by the Monmouthshire Bee Keepers Association.
 In 1949 the Parks Superintendent was instructed to seek an alternative site for the hives, and he reported that he had been unable to find one, also that he could not sell the honey at current market prices.
 In view of this the Parks Committee decided that the bees and hives be disposed of at the best price obtainable.

 In 1947 a plaque was placed on or near the trees planted in the park to commemorate the Monmouthshire Regiment, and among those invited to the official ceremony were the Mayor and ten members of the Monmouthshire Regiment serving in the 1914-18 war.

 The grounds of Belle Vue House, at the junction of Belle Vue Lane and Cardiff Road, were absorbed into the park in 1953 after the house was demolished.
 Aerial photographs indicate that this space was used for allotments in the late 1940s and early 1950s.

 A Heritage Lottery funded restoration of Belle Vue Park took place between 2003 and 2006.

-2019 was the 125th anniversary of the opening of Belle Vue Park and with then help of the friends group this display was created at the foot of the pavilion.
+2019 was the 125th anniversary of the opening of Belle Vue Park and with the help of the friends group the display shown below was created at the foot of the pavilion.